 Ship (Non-Bulk Oil) Membership Agreement or Ship (Bulk Oil) Membership Agreement

 To register a vessel, a Membership Agreement form must be completed for each vessel and signed by the authorized signatory (see below for an explanation) and forwarded to the Chamber of Shipping (COS) with the appropriate fee prior to the vessel’s arrival.
 The annual registration fee is $775 and an additional $175 agency fee for non-COS member companies may apply.
-Only the fillable pages need to be returned.
 Please note that Schedule A (Additional Arrangements Form) is provided for owners/operators wishing to register more than one vessel in their fleet.

 International vessels are zero-rated for GST purposes, but must complete Schedule 1 (Satisfactory Evidence as Proof of Non-Residence and Non-Registration for GST Purposes).
 Should a Schedule 1 not be submitted and on file, the responsible parties will be subject to GST on the registration fees and applicable taxes on service rendered.